Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Motion of domain wall under spin-density gradient

 \section{Motion of domain wall under spin-density gradient}

-In this section, we address the motion of the domain wall under the spin accumulation gradient.
+In this section, we address the motion of domain wall under a spin-accumulation gradient.
 As in the previous section, we consider a superconductor with spatially varying physical quantities only in the $x$-coordinate in the finite region $x_{\textrm{L}} \leq x\leq x_{\textrm{R}}$ and assume that the system is uniform in the $yz$ plane.
 We set the linear dimension $x_{\rm R}-x_{\rm L}$ to be much larger than $\xi$ but smaller or comparable to the spin diffusion length.

 The model comprises the TDGL equation and the spin-diffusion equation.
 In the TDGL equation, we take into account the local dependence of the critical temperature on the modulus of the spin accumulation~\cite{Takahashi1999,Vargas2020}.
 In the spin diffusion equation, we consider the local dependences of the spin conductivity and spin relaxation time on the order parameter.
 Through these mutual dependences between the spin and the superconducting properties, the TDGL and spin diffusion equations are coupled.
 The microscopic derivation of the spin diffusion equation in superconductors is available in~\cite{Taira2018}.